 Most recently for the Boeing Model 777 series airplanes, the FAA has issued Special Conditions No. 25-230-SC, dated April 9, 2003, for crew-rest compartments allowed to be occupied by crewmembers and flight crewmembers during flight, and Special Conditions No. 25-260-SC, dated April 14, 2004, for crew-rest compartments allowed to be occupied by crewmembers and flight crewmembers during TT&L, as well as during flight.

 The OCR compartment on the 787 identified by Boeing as an overhead flight-attendant rest is located above the main passenger cabin, adjacent to Door 4, and will be accessed from the main deck by stairs through a vestibule.
 This OCR compartment will contain six private berths, an emergency hatch that opens directly into the main passenger-cabin area, a smoke-detection system, an oxygen system, and various occupant amenities.
 This OCR compartment will only be occupied by trained crewmembers in flight.
-It will not be occupied during taxi, takeoff, or landing.
+It will not be Start Printed Page 10477occupied during taxi, takeoff, or landing.

 This 787 OCR compartment is unique to part 25 because of its design, location, and use on the airplane.

 Because of the novel or unusual features associated with installation of this compartment, special conditions are considered necessary to provide a level of safety equal to that established by the airworthiness regulations.

 These special conditions do not negate the need to address other applicable part 25 regulations.

 Discussion of Comments

 Notice of proposed special conditions 25-09-08-SC for the Boeing Model 787 series airplanes was published in the Federal Register on January 4, 2010.
 No comments were received, and these special conditions are adopted as proposed.